tom-s/clap-detector/README.md

 ## Synopsis

 ClapDetector is a hand clap detection module for nodejs (iojs).
-I detect a clap or a series of claps and allow you to trigger callbacks whenever these events happen.
+It detects a clap or a series of claps and allows you to trigger callbacks whenever these events happen.
-I created this module for my project of personal assistant on Raspberry Pi (raspbian).
-The clap detection allows me to activate the assistant whenever I need it (and prevent it from continuously being listening for instructions or interpreting random noises as instructions)
+I created this module for my personal assistant project on a Raspberry Pi (raspbian).
+The clap detection allows me to activate the assistant whenever I need it (and prevents it from continuously listening out for instructions or interpreting random noises as instructions)

 ## Requirements
-This module works on a linux based OS (raspbian, Ubuntu, Debian...) using alsa for audio and having a working microphone.
+This module works on a linux based OS (raspbian, Ubuntu, Debian...)  using alsa for audio and a working microphone.

 ## Installation